Registering a death

 - a form to send or take to the Department for Work and Pensions with any state pension or benefit books

 You may request as many certified copies of the entry in the death register (certificates) as you will need to deal with the deceased’s affairs.
-Each one costs £4 if purchased at the time of the registration.
-This rises to £7 immediately after the registration from a current register, then £10 after the register is deposited with the superintendent registrar.
-We can accept cash, cheques, postal orders and card payments for certificates.Is there anything wrong with this page?
+Each certificate costs £11.
+We can accept debit and credit card payments (Visa and Mastercard) at the appointment, you can also pay by cash or personal cheque.Is there anything wrong with this page?